dotpegaso/dotfiles/README.md

 You don't need to install or configure anything upfront!
 This works with a brand-new machine from the factory as well as an existing machine that you've been working with for years.

 # How to run
-`git clone git@github.com:dotpegaso/dotfiles.git && cd dotfiles && sh install`
+`git clone git@github.com:dotpegaso/dotfiles.git && cd dotfiles && bash install.sh`

 # Settings
 This project changes a number of settings and configures software on MacOS.